coby101/soft_sim.rails/database/ReadMe.md

 This directory contains the code that produces migrations, seeds.rb and schema.rb.
-After (rails:generate) you will find seeds and schema in `<*implementation-directory*>/<your-project>/ror/db/`
+After (rails:generate) you will find seeds.rb and schema.rb in `<*implementation-directory*>/<your-project>/ror/db/`

-As an example, given the simian specification forms below (taken from the demo application in the soft-sim repo), after loading and executing `(rails:generate)`, the app/db/schema.rb file, whose contents is produced by `(database::create_table (find-entity :employee))`, will look like the Ruby on Rails code presented further below.
+As an example, given the simian specification forms below (taken from the demo application in the soft-sim repo), after loading and executing `(rails:generate)`, the app/db/schema.rb file, whose contents is produced by `(database::schema.rb)`, will look like the Ruby on Rails code presented further below.

 After that, there are also a couple of additional examples from seeds.rb and calls to `(add-entity-migration <entity>)`
 ```lisp